ARIEL: Adversarial Graph Contrastive Learning: Related Work

 \subsection{Adversarial Attack on Graphs}

-Deep learning methods are known vulnerable to the adversarial attack, and this is also the case on the graph domain.
-As shown by Bojchevski et al. \cite{bojchevski2019adversarial}, both random-walk based methods and GNNs based methods could be attacked by flipping a small portion of edges.
-Xu et al. \cite{xu2019topology} propose PGD attack and min-max attack on the graph structure from the optimization perspective.
-NETTACK \cite{Z_gner_2018} is the first to attack GNNs using both structure attack and feature attack, causing the significant performance drop of GNNs on the benchmarks.
-After that, Metattack \cite{zugner2018adversarial} formulates the poisoning attack of GNNs as a meta learning problem and achieves remarkable performance by only perturbing the graph structure.
-Node Injection Poisoning Attacks (NIPA) uses a hierarchical reinforcement learning approach to sequentially manipulate the labels and links of the injected nodes.
-Recently, InfMax \cite{ma2021adversarial} formulates the adversarial attack on GNNs as an influence maximization problem.
+Deep learning methods are known vulnerable to adversarial attacks, and this is also the case in the graph domain.
+As shown by Bojchevski et al. \cite{bojchevski2019adversarial}, both random-walk-based methods and GNNs-based methods could be attacked by flipping a small portion of edges.
+Xu et al. \cite{xu2019topology} propose a PGD attack and min-max attack on the graph structure from the optimization perspective.
+NETTACK \cite{Z_gner_2018} is the first to attack GNNs using both structure attack and feature attack, causing a significant performance drop of GNNs on the benchmarks.
+After that, Metattack \cite{zugner2018adversarial} formulates the poisoning attack of GNNs as a meta-learning problem and achieves remarkable performance by only perturbing the graph structure.
+Node Injection Poisoning Attacks \cite{NIPA} uses a hierarchical reinforcement learning approach to sequentially manipulate the labels and links of the injected nodes.
+Recently, InfMax \cite{ma2021adversarial} formulated the adversarial attack on GNNs as an influence maximization problem.